jvican/jvican.github.io/index.md

 ### Presentations

+* [Design Challenges of Bloop, a fast concurrent build server (slides)](scalaworld2019slides) (video not yet available), 2019 Scala World
 * [Build Server Protocol and new IDEAs](scalasphere2018) with Justin Kaeser, 2018 ScalaSphere Kraków
-* [Meet bloop and get more productive v2](scaladays2018ny) with Martin Duhem, 2018 Scala Days, New York
+* [Meet Bloop and Get More Productive v2](scaladays2018ny) with Martin Duhem, 2018 Scala Days, New York
-* [Meet bloop and get more productive v1](scaladays2018be) with Martin Duhem, 2018 Scala Days, Berlin
+* [Meet Bloop and Get More Productive v1](scaladays2018be) with Martin Duhem, 2018 Scala Days, Berlin

 ### Posts